jotaen/xit-sublime/README.md

 ### Settings (Syntax Specific)

 The following settings can be overriden via your syntax-specific `xit.sublime-settings` file.
-The values are the default ones.
+The values shown below are the default ones.

 ```js
 {